Portrait (2002) by Laurent Jacquy, Vivement Dimanche

-Most of these colums have weather-vanes on top, constructed -mostly on winterdays- by re-employing thrown away materials.
+Most columns have weather-vanes on top, constructed -mostly on winter days- by re-employing discarded materials.

 House and garden are on sale

 A regional newspaper reported in june 2009 that the house was put on sale by the inheritors, who hoped -in vain as later would prove- that someone or some organisation would show interest in maintaining the site.
 In august 2013 another regional newspaper reported that the site was still on sale.
 One could see that the vegetation gradually was overgrowing the creations and that the art environment was in danger to fall into ruins.
 Currently (2018) the situation is the same (Both articles are not available on the internet anymore).

 *Also in OEE-texts the translation of an article (2009) by the architect Jean-Marc Huygen.
 This article is a plea to save the site as an example of how re-employment of the waste of society can contribute to durability.